Zen-Otter-Tech/characterization-tests/glossary-of-terms.md

 ## Clean code

 `“When we talk about clean code, we talk about a reader-focused development style that produces software that's easy to write, read, and maintain.
 Clean code is code that is easy to understand and easy to change. ...
-This means the code is easy to read, whether that reader is the original author of the code or somebody else.”` ?
-Dzone.com
+This means the code is easy to read, whether that reader is the original author of the code or somebody else.”` Ekaterina Novoseltseva

 ## Test

-`“an investigation conducted to provide stakeholders with information about the quality of the software product or service under test.”` - ?
+`“an investigation conducted to provide stakeholders with information about the quality of the software product or service under test.”` - Wikipedia: "Software testing"

 Testers verify that code behaves as the business expects, matching documented requirements, without undesirable side effects.